After errors, Congo Basin forest effort restarts with new scrutiny

 Democratic Republic of Congo, similarly, is spending $1 billion a year importing food, said Felicien Mulenda Kahenga, a coordinator from the country's finance ministry.

-Any program to preserve forests also needs to help DRC find ways to strengthen its food security, he said.
+Any programme to preserve forests also needs to help DRC find ways to strengthen its food security, he said.

 "How do we reconcile the need to have a good agricultural sector to respond to the needs of the population for food, and protect forests at the same time?" he asked.